 - Cook on high 2-3 hours - my crockpot gets quite warm so I put it on low and it took only 2 1/2 hours to be cooked.

-Leave the lid off for about 30 minutes to make the top more crisp.
+- Leave the lid off for about 30 minutes to make the top crispier.